Hypergraph Convolutional Networks for Fine-grained ICU Patient Similarity Analysis and Risk Prediction: EXPERIMENTS

 \subsection{Baselines}

 We utilize seven deep learning models as baselines, including ICU-LSTM \cite{ge2018interpretable}, GRU \cite{cho2014learning}, GRU-D \cite{che2018recurrent}, Transformer \cite{vaswani2017attention}, AdaCare \cite{ma2020adacare}, Graph Attention Networks (GAT) \cite{velivckovic2017graph}, and Graph Convolutional Transformer (GCT) \cite{choi2020learning}.
 These recurrent neural network models, i.e., ICU-LSTM, GRU, and GRU-D, are described in the related work section.
 Transformer is the encoder of the Transformer \cite{vaswani2017attention}; the data is flattened and processed by FFNs to carry out in-hospital mortality risk predictions.
 AdaCare consists of a GRU, a multi-scale dilated convolution module, and a scale-adaptive clinical feature recalibration module.
 Both GAT and GCT are GNN-based methods.
 GAT is an early well-known approach that incorporates masked self-attention layers to improve the performance of graph convolution network-based methods.
 GCT is a combination of a Transformer and a Graph Convolutional Network.
 The Transformer captures the hidden EHR structure.
 The Graph Convolutional Network then learns the meaningful association between hidden feature representations.
+We also present a variant of our method (i.e., known as Our$_{\alpha}$), where hypergraph convolutional layers are replaced with graph convolutional layers.